ncbi/cxx-toolkit/pages/ch_cmconfig.md

 [CMake](https://cmake.org) is an open-source, cross-platform family of tools designed to build, test and package software.
 It uses compiler-independent configuration files to generate native makefiles and workspaces which can be used in a variety of compiler environments.

 At NCBI, we use NCBIptb – CMake wrapper, written in CMake scripting language.
-It adds many convenient features, facilitates handling of large source trees and simplifies CMake build target descriptions, while still allowing use of “native” CMake.
+It adds many convenient features, facilitates handling of large source trees and simplifies CMake build target descriptions, while still allowing use of "native" CMake.

 ## Chapter Outline